A Joy(conomy) Division: Finding Light in a Saturated World

 How do we design for optimism when the world still feels heavy?

-How do we make people feel better without glossing over what’s real?
+How do we make people feel better without glossing over what is real?

 Read more notes, essays, conversations & fragments from Bitta is the journal arm of Barbitta